 4. 201 Created

-The service API has been published successfully The URI of the created resource is returned in the "Location" HTTP header.
+The service API has been published successfully The URI of the created resource is returned in the "Location" HTTP header, including the assigned service API identifier (serviceApiId) that is also equal to the API identifier (apiId) in the response body.

 Table 6.4-4: Publish API response